STHobbes/render/README.md

 ![alt text](./resources/images/everything.jpg "sample image")

 status: currently porting from a moldy old project to github - cleanup and update as code and docs are added to the project.
-version: 0.55
+version: 0.60
 progress: utilities libraries and assignments 1, 2, 3, and 4 posted.
 Simple ray tracing framework posted.
+Oversampling and distributed ray tracing are posted, a number of textures have been completed with tests, All quadric geometries are completed with tests
 TODO: see [TODO list](./TODO.md)

 ## Abstract